COVID-19 and the Fall in Insolvencies

 A creditors’ scheme of arrangement is more flexible than a DOCA and can extinguish claims that scheme creditors have against third parties provided there is an adequate nexus between the release and the relationship between the creditor and the company, as creditor and debtor.

-There is no statutory right of set-off in any external administration (including a scheme), other than liquidation, that includes an automatic statutory set-off (Section 553C of the Corporations Act).
+There is no statutory right of set-off in any external administration (including a scheme), other than liquidation, which includes an automatic statutory set-off (Section 553C of the Corporations Act).
 It is common for a DOCA to give creditors the right to set off as, otherwise, the potential for challenge on grounds of unfairness increases.

 DOCAs and schemes of arrangement are contracts between the relevant company and its creditors.
 The deed or scheme administrator has the power to enforce the "contract" against a creditor, including by seeking court orders to restrain the creditor from taking further steps.